Home | Benchmarks | Categories | Atom Feed

 └────────────────────────┘

-I'll walk through the layout of Hamad International Airport in Doha, Qatar (DOH).
-I used GeoFabrik's OpenStreetMap (OSM) distributable for the GCC and osm_split to extract the geometry and metadata in the following images.
+I used GeoFabrik's OpenStreetMap (OSM) distributable for the GCC and osm_split to extract the geometry and metadata.
+These were used to annotate the images below.

 $ mkdir -p ~/osm